The 18 Best Short Books You’ll Ever Read

 The Awakening by Kate Chopin

 Kate Chopin wrote only two novels before she died in 1904.
 The first is largely forgotten, but the second, The Awakening, is now considered a classic.
 At the time of its publication in 1899, it was widely condemned for portraying a woman who, trapped in a loveless marriage, has an affair.
 In the 1970s, the 120-ish page book (it depends on your edition) found—and held—its audience.
+These are the top 10 books everyone lies about reading.

 The Complete Tales of Lucy Gold by Kate Bernheimer